 Communicate clear expectations with partners.

 When the public does not know which tools you use whether or not it is good or bad becomes irrelevant.
 Your brand reputation becomes a non-issue.
 However, if you are publicly endorsing the partner, your brand potentially can be affected by the choices, actions, and brand influence that business makes.
 This relationship and influence is reciprocal and can go both ways.
 The power of association activity in a brand can be both negative or positive and rarely both.
-Judgements are made every day by people interacting with brands.
+Judgments are made every day by people interacting with brands.
 You decide how much risk you are taking through utilizing the power of brand alignment.

 The ultimate point of this article is to have clearer guidelines in place.
 As a result, learn how to create boundaries with partners in your business relationships (even when it's a piece of software).
-Know your partners brand values.
-Make brand decisions with a customer first mindset.
+Know your partner's brand values.
+Make brand decisions with a customer-first mindset.

 In conclusion, stay focused on your own community and clients when entering the "should I switch tools conversation" or the "is this partnership great for our brand" because your brainstorming and conversations will be easier to navigate.
-There will always be new tools, partners, and businesses allies.
+There will always be new tools, partners, and business allies.
 I do believe that there are times that the belief of "if it isn't broken, it does not need to be fixed" can serve your brand.
 Maybe your brand isn't broken at all!

 If you liked this article you might like this one - Binge Branding - Do you do this?